helm/helm/docs/charts_tips_and_tricks.md

 ## Upgrade a release idempotently

-In order to use the same command when installing and upgrading a release, use the following comand:
+In order to use the same command when installing and upgrading a release, use the following command:
 ```shell
 helm upgrade --install <release name> --values <values file> <chart directory>
 ```